HL7/davinci-ecdx/input/includes/advertise-topic.md

 This example CapabilityStatement fragment shows a Data Source advertising the CDex Task Update Subscription Topic canonical URL with the CapabilityStatement SubscriptionTopic Canonical extension.
+It is used on the `CapabilityStatement.rest.resource` element for the Subscription type.
 (The complete example can be seen [here](CapabilityStatement-cdex-capabilitystatement-inline-example.html).)